szabgab/slides/github-pages/github-pages.md

 * Table

-* Verbatim with backticks.
+* Verbatim with back-ticks.
 * Inline with one-tick.
-* Multiline with 3-ticks.
+* Multi-line with 3-ticks.
 Add also programming language for highlighting.
 * Indenting 4 spaces also works.